A Use Case in Calculating the Real Value of Workforce Productivity

 Transforming Workforce Productivity

 The massive impact of technology on business today means that companies need to make greater investments in IT to gain operational efficiencies and reduce risk wherever possible.
 True productivity is no longer just about “employee productivity,” it’s about “workforce productivity.”
-This means going beyond the individual productivity to address the workforce needs, the workplace environment, and supporting technology infrastructure that leads to better business agility and greatest return on technology investment.
+This means going beyond the individual productivity to address the workforce needs, the workplace environment, and supporting technology infrastructure that leads to better business agility, stronger security, and the greatest return on technology investment.

 Companies are eager to maximize the power of technology, however, without careful planning and ROI justification, any delay or misstep in implementing and leveraging new technology could have the opposite effect on their goals.
 When new technology doesn’t deliver the hoped-for results, companies risk significant financial loss, poor user adoption, and even the survivability of their business in today’s technology-driven landscape.